implydata/learn-druid/notebooks/01-introduction/01-clickstream/01-introduction-clickstream.md

 Network logs might also be used, whether passively or proactively using packet sniffing.

 Additional information may be captured from code embedded on the client (visitor) side.
-Client-side event generation is often richer, able to bring in more information that simply what's being requested by a server.
+Client-side event generation is often richer, able to bring in more information that simply what's being requested by a server, including:

 * Javascript code.
 * Pixels.
 * Embedded components.

-Apache Druid can ingest this data directly, whether from a event hub or in batch, making it queryable quickly.
+Druid can ingest this data directly, whether from an event hub or in batch, making it queryable quickly.

-Before _all_ entities can be analysed, however, events need additional processing using something like Apache Flink or Apache Spark.
+Before _all_ entities can be analyzed, however, events need additional processing using something like Apache Flink or Apache Spark.

 * Clickstream data is stateless, it's often very easy to know when a _session_ started, but not so easy to know when a session ended.
 * Clickstream data is often anonymous, so _visitor_ data needs to be enriched by joining to an internal database and / or to online enrichment services.